Although most helping professionals are conscientious people

 during counseling, coaching and therapy.
 Lonely, dissatisfied, codependent

-or immature practitioners damage their own lives as well as their clients -
+or immature practitioners often seem to damage their own lives as well as their clients -

 usually with good intentions.